Exact Quench Dynamics from Thermal Pure Quantum States: Abstract

 \section{Abstract}

-We present an exact solution for the real-time dynamics following a quench from a thermal pure quantum (TPQ) state in an integrable system.
-Although equilibration is expected in this setting because the TPQ state already encodes the thermal expectation values of all conserved quantities, the approach to equilibrium shows highly nontrivial coherent dynamics.
-In the spin-1/2 XX chain, local observables become stationary at their thermal values after dephasing, while the entanglement entropy exhibits a characteristic double-plateau structure.
-We obtain this behavior exactly using three complementary approaches: two-dimensional (2D) conformal field theory (CFT) on the Klein bottle, an exact numerical evolution based on the matrix Riccati equation, and an asymptotically exact quasiparticle picture.
-These results demonstrate that the non-monotonic entanglement evolution is a macroscopic manifestation of the coherent dephasing of anomalous pairing correlations in the initial TPQ state.
+We present an exact solution for entanglement entropy for the real-time dynamics following a quench from a thermal pure quantum (TPQ) state in a free-fermion system.
+In contrast to the usual linear growth and saturation behavior, the entanglement entropy exhibits a characteristic double-plateau structure.
+We establish this behavior through three complementary approaches: an exact conformal field theory calculation on the Klein bottle, finite-size Gaussian-state simulations, and a quasiparticle picture that becomes quantitatively accurate in the scaling regime.

-A central pillar of modern statistical mechanics is the eigenstate thermalization hypothesis (ETH), which provides a framework for understanding how isolated, chaotic quantum systems approach equilibrium \cite{Srednicki1994, rigol2008, polkovnikov2011, DAlessio2016}.
-The ETH asserts that individual energy eigenstates of chaotic systems are already locally thermal and reflect canonical typicality, meaning that a generic pure state from a microcanonical energy shell is locally indistinguishable from a thermal ensemble \cite{popescu2006}.
-Consequently, the real-time evolution from a state that is already thermal-like, such as a thermal pure quantum (TPQ) state \cite{sugiura2012}, is expected to display little or no dynamical change in local observables or entanglement entropy.
-In contrast, integrable systems, endowed with an extensive number of conservation laws, do not follow ETH and retain detailed memory of their initial conditions, relaxing instead to nontrivial stationary states described by a generalized Gibbs ensemble (GGE) \cite{Vidmar2016,gogolin2016}.

-This raises a fundamental question: how does an integrable system evolve if it is prepared in a TPQ state?
-Does the dynamics retain the imprint of integrability, or reflect the thermal nature of the initial state?
-In this Letter, we provide an exact solution to this question and uncover a third dynamical paradigm, which is neither the trivial evolution of a chaotic system nor the standard non-thermal relaxation to a GGE.
-We consider a special TPQ state $|\Psi_{\beta}\rangle$ in the integrable spin-1/2 XX chain, with both the preparation and time evolution governed by the same Hamiltonian $H$.The TPQ state is constructed by imaginary-time evolving a nonlocal, maximally entangled crosscap state $|\mathcal{C}\rangle$ \cite{Ishibashi:1988kg,tu2017,caetano2022, Zhang:2022gtb,He:2023rrg,Tan:2024dcd,zhang2024,chalas2024,Li:2025sfn} as $|\Psi_{\beta}\rangle\propto e^{-\beta H/4} |\mathcal{C}\rangle$ \cite{ProofRef, wei2024, EAPRef}.